akietorna/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly => lists files/folders in long format whilst displaying user and group IDs numerically 6-firstdirectory => creates new directory in tmp directory called my_first_directory 7-movethatfile => moves betty from tmp to my_first_directory in tmp 8-firstdelete => deletes betty from tmp directory
+5-listfilesdigitonly => lists files/folders in long format whilst displaying user and group IDs numerically 6-firstdirectory => creates new directory in tmp directory called my_first_directory 7-movethatfile => moves betty from tmp to my_first_directory in tmp 8-firstdelete => deletes betty from my_first_directory in the tmp directory